turing4ever/turing4ever.github.io/_posts/2025-07-30-Banff-Roadtrip.md

 Ryan was awestruck standing before these ancient ice formations.
 The scale of the glaciers is impossible to capture in photos - you have to experience it in person.

 ## White Rock & Vancouver Area
 From Banff, we made our way to the White Rock area near Vancouver.
-It was a perfect way to ease back into city life after all that mountain wilderness.
+It was a very cozy little town.

 ![White Rock Waterfront](https://datadrivenway.com/media/2025_banff/white_rock_by_the_water.jpg)
 The peaceful waterfront provided a stark contrast to the rugged mountains we'd been exploring.

 ![Street Walking](https://datadrivenway.com/media/2025_banff/white_rock_walking_on_the_street.jpg)
 ![Lucy on the Floor](https://datadrivenway.com/media/2025_banff/white_rock_lucy_on_the_floor.jpg) Even Lucy enjoyed the change of pace.
-She seemed to appreciate being back in a more urban environment.

-![White Rock Zero Avenue](https://datadrivenway.com/media/2025_banff/white_rock_0_ave.jpg) One interesting discovery we made was that White Rock numbers its streets starting from 0 Avenue.
-We found this quite unusual - most cities start their street numbering from 1st.
-It's one of those small urban planning details that you only notice when you're paying attention.
+![White Rock Zero Avenue](https://datadrivenway.com/media/2025_banff/white_rock_0_ave.jpg) We found 0 Avenue.
+The city planner must have majored in CS.

 ![Chinese Restaurant](https://datadrivenway.com/media/2025_banff/white_rock_Richmond_chinese_restaurant_dog_head.jpg)
-We found an excellent Chinese restaurant in Richmond.
-The food reminded us of home, and even this friendly restaurant dog seemed to welcome us.
+THere's only one reason why we wanted to visit Vancouver: the chinese restaurants.  *The food reminded us of home, and even this friendly restaurant dog seemed to welcome us.* (Cursor wrote this sentence and it's too funny to change it.)

 ## Seattle Summer Adventures
 After our Banff expedition, we spent several weeks in Seattle, taking full advantage of the Pacific Northwest summer.